tgdwyer/tgdwyer.github.io/_chapters/html1.md

+---
+layout: chapter
-# HTML as a Declarative Language
+title: "HTML as a Declarative Language"
+---

 ## What is HTML?